Skip to Content

 The Ordinary Hyaluronic Acid 2% + B5

-The Ordinary Hyaluronic Acid 2% + B5 contains low-, medium- and high-molecular-weight hyaluronic acid and also includes a next-generation HA crosspolymer plus B5 for even more hydration.
+The Ordinary Hyaluronic Acid 2% + B5 contains low-, medium- and high-molecular-weight hyaluronic acid at a 2% concentration and also includes a next-generation HA crosspolymer plus B5 for even more hydration.

 The glass bottle and dropper make for a better delivery system than The Inkey List.